-- K.9.3 When a doctor changes the dose of an instruction on a drug administration chart, the nurse check box for which the dose change takes place must be highlighted with a .
+- K.9.3 When a doctor changes the dose of a prescription on a drug chart, the nurse check box for which the dose change takes place must be highlighted with a .
 This helps the nursing team appreciate that a dosage change is taking place.
-It also allows doctors to retrospectively compare changes in symptomatology with medication changes. - K.9.4 Changes to drug instructions must be clearly written in ink, signed and dated. - K.9.5 Only one amendment to a drug instruction is allowed before the whole instruction has to be rewritten. - K.9.6 If the drug instruction becomes ambiguous or illegible in any way, then it must be rewritten before any more medication is administered. - K.9.7 Cancellations to drug instructions must be signed and dated.
+It also allows doctors to retrospectively compare changes in symptomatology with prescription changes. - K.9.4 Changes to prescriptions must be clearly written in ink, signed and dated. - K.9.5 Only one amendment to a prescription is allowed before the whole prescription has to be rewritten. - K.9.6 If the prescription becomes ambiguous or illegible in any way, the prescription must be rewritten before any more medication is administered. - K.9.7 Cancellations to prescriptions must be signed and dated.
 A diagonal line must be drawn through the name of the drug.
 Also, a vertical line must be placed through the unused section of the administration record for the day the drug was discontinued, and a diagonal line must be put through the administration record for all subsequent days for that drug.
 This method ensures that the actual administration record is not obscured and that no subsequent administrations can be covertly or accidentally made.